AdedamolaXL/web3-community-outreach/README.md

   - Joint-ownership
     * S =
     * M =
-    * A =
+    * A = distributed ownership
     * R =
     * T =
  * Loyalties Plan
     * S =
     * M =
-    * A =
+    * A = Art-Coins with colletaral in real Art or money
-    * R =
+    * R = Create special branded NFT Items of unique 1/1 art as 1/n
-    * T =
+    * T = Give away of 1/n special branded NFT

 ## 3. Target Market
    - Art lovers within the millenial demographic
   - Why?
 We are focussing on art lovers within the millenial demographic because they are the most tech-savvy and finally buoyant of the group considered.
 Gen Z is tech savvy as well but hasn't averagely hasn't achieved purchasing power as a demographic due to their age, while baby boomers while finally bouyant are not neccesarily tech-savy enough to probably handle web3 technologies.
 While we aim to be as open as possible and onboard as many people as possible.
 We have chose the millenial group as our focus group for the above reasons.
+But we welcome all people able to understand it.

   - How to encourage active participation?
 Community building, participation and relationship is they key here.